aio-libs/aiohttp-remotes/docs/api.rst

    The class does not perform any security check, use it with caution.

+.. class:: XForwardedFiltered(trusted)

+   The same as :class:`XForwardedRelaxed`, but rather than taking the values from a specific position in the ``X-Forwarded-*`` HTTP headers, this class takes a whiltelist of networks to treat as internal and finds the first external IP in the ``X-Forwarded-*`` HTTP headers.
+It then modifies :attr:`~web.BaseRequest.scheme` and :attr:`~web.BaseRequest.remote` to those values.

+   This class is useful when there may be an unknown number of internal proxies in front of a service, so there is no simple choice of *num* for :class:`XForwardedRelaxed`) and it isn't possible to strictly define the sequence of proxies for :class:`XForwardedStrict`.

+   :attr:`~web.BaseRequest.host` is always set to the value of ``X-Forwarded-Host``, if present, since it is not generally set to a sequence of values separated by commas.

+   If ``X-Forwarded-Proto`` contains only a single value even though ``X-Forwarded-For`` contains multiple values including trusted proxies, that single value is used for :attr:`~web.BaseRequest.scheme`.
+Some proxies (such as the Kubernetes NGINX ingress) do not append schemes to ``X-Forwarded-Proto``.

+   If all IPs in ``X-Forwarded-For`` are trusted, the left-most one is used.

+   :param trusted: a set of IP addresses or networks, either IPv4 or IPv6,
+                   in a form accepted by :func:`~ipaddress.ip_address` or :func:`~ipaddress.ip_network`.

 .. class:: XForwardedStrict(trusted, *, white_paths=())

    Process ``X-Forwarded-*`` HTTP headers and modify corresponding